jaelynbos/Atenuis_Philippines/README.md

 3.4 Run ADMIXTURE with admixture_loop.sh
 3.5 Compare taxa using DAPC and make figures using PCA_DAPC_ADMIXTURE.ipynb.
 This produces figure 2.
-3.6 Split samples into cryptic taxa with cryptic_split.sh

-Bootstrap across taxa with fst_bootstrap_batch2.sh and fst_bootstrap_noreplacement.R
+3.6 Split samples into cryptic taxa with cryptic_split.sh 3.7 Calculate bootstrapped FSTs across taxa with fst_bootstrap_batch2.sh and fst_bootstrap_noreplacement.R.
+Check results with fst_Acropora_taxa.ipynb.

-Calculate heterozygosity by taxon with heterozygosity.sh
+3.8 Calculate heterozygosity by taxon with heterozygosity.sh.

-Check read mapping and depth by taxon with Atenuis_PopGenBasics.ipynb
+3.9 Check read mapping and depth by taxon with Atenuis_PopGenBasics.ipynb.

-Filter SNPs separately for each cryptic taxon with snp_filter_spp1.sh.
-This produces pruned_snps_1.vcf snp_filter_spp2.sh  This produces pruned_snps_2.vcf snp_filter_spp3.sh  This produces pruned_snps_3.vcf snp_filter_spp4.sh  This produces pruned_snps_4.vcf
+3.10 Filter SNPs separately for each cryptic taxon with snp_filter_spp1.sh. snp_filter_spp2.sh.
+   snp_filter_spp3.sh.
+   snp_filter_spp4.sh.

-Prune SNPs for linkage disequilibrium with snp_pruning.sh
+3.11 Prune SNPs for linkage disequilibrium with snp_pruning.sh.
+This produces all of the individual taxon .vcf files in the 'vcfs' folder (pruned_snps_1.vcf through pruned_snps_4.vcf)

 ### Isolation by distance in _Acropora_
 Check for possible clones using KING kinship coefficient with find_clones.sh